Neruvy/Neruvy-Bot/README.md

 # Discord Bot

-A feature-rich Discord bot with moderation and utility.
+An open-source, feature-rich Discord bot with moderation and utility.

 ## Setup Instructions